Onrust Dock of 5,000 tons: Context

-In 1876 the Dutch navy started to think of a new dock for the Dutch East Indies.
-This would become Onrust Dock of 5,000 tons.
+In 1876 the Dutch navy became interested in the construction of a new dock for the Dutch East Indies.
+This would later be called Onrust Dock of 5,000 tons.
 At the time it was clear that the naval situation in the East Indies was changing.
-The ironclad HNLMS Prins Hendrik der Nederlanden was sailing to the Dutch East Indies.
 The first of the unprotected Atjeh-class cruisers were under construction, and the small battleship HNLMS Koning der Nederlanden had been launched.
-These ships all had about 3,500 tons displacement, Koning der Nederlanden displaced 5,300 tons.
-It explains the size and name of Onrust Dock of 5,000 tons.
+At the time of the proposition, the ironclad HNLMS Prins Hendrik der Nederlanden was sailing to the Dutch East Indies.
+Most of these ships all had about 3,500 tons displacement, while Koning der Nederlanden displaced 5,300 tons.
 A dry dock that could lift 5,000 tons could lift all these ships, except (perhaps) for the Koning der Nederlanden.
 When Onrust Dock of 5,000 tons had been assembled in the Dutch East Indies it was said to be meant for the two armored ships.

 The order for Onrust Dock of 5,000 tons can also be considered from the context of the Aceh War increasing the demand for dry dock capacity.
-Apart from this war there was the matter of replacing the 1843 wooden dry dock that still served in the East Indies.
+The new dock would replace the 1843 wooden dry dock that was in use by the East Indies at the time.

 Construction and commissioning

 Design

-In May 1876 a commission to design a new dry dock for the naval base at Onrust Island was appointed.
-It also had to oversee construction.
-It had the usual staff: Dr. B.J.
-Tideman chief engineer of the navy and adviser for shipbuilding in Amsterdam; J. Strootman chief engineer of Waterstaat in Assen; Jhr.
+In May 1876 a commission to design a new dry dock for the naval base at Onrust Island was appointed to oversee construction.
+The staff consisted of: Dr. B.J.
+Tideman (chief engineer of the navy and adviser for shipbuilding in Amsterdam); J. Strootman (chief engineer of Waterstaat in Assen); Jhr.
 H.O.
-Wichers Captain-lt and chief of the equipment department of the navy, and J. de Hoog engineer for shipbuilding at the Dutch Society of Insurers.
+Wichers (Captain-lieutenant and chief of the equipment department of the navy), and J. de Hoog (engineer for shipbuilding at the Dutch Society of Insurers).
 Tideman was the designer of Batavia Dock which was still on the slipway at Untung Jawa (Amsterdam Island).
 Strootman was one of the designers of Onrust Dock of 3,000 tons, which had been assembled in Surabaya and was already in service.

 Ordering

 In September 1876 450,000 guilders were brought on the colonial budget for 1877.
 The total cost of the new dry dock was estimated at 969,000 guilders including transport.
 On 21 November 1876 there was a tender for the dry dock.
-Of 14 offers 7 seven were discarded because they contained conditions.
-The others were:.
+Of 14 offers, 7 were discarded because they contained conditions.
+The others were: